webos21/PasswordBook/README.md

 ### To-Do

-* Implement the basic functionality
+* Add the web-access functionality with NanoHTTPD